Dakota Hudson: Professional career

+St. Louis Cardinals (2016–2023)

 Minor leagues

-Hudson was considered a top prospect for the 2016 Major League Baseball draft, and he was drafted by the St. Louis Cardinals in the first round (34th overall).
-He signed for $2M and was assigned to the Gulf Coast League Cardinals, and after pitching four scoreless innings in four games, was promoted to the Palm Beach Cardinals, where he finished the season with a 1–1 record and 0.96 ERA in eight appearances out of the bullpen.
+Hudson was considered a top prospect for the 2016 Major League Baseball draft, and he was drafted by the St. Louis Cardinals in the first round, with the 34th overall selection.
+He signed for a $2 million signing bonus and was assigned to the Gulf Coast League Cardinals, and after pitching four scoreless innings in four games, was promoted to the Palm Beach Cardinals, where he finished the season with a 1–1 record and 0.96 ERA in eight appearances out of the bullpen.
 He began 2017 with the Springfield Cardinals and was named the starting pitcher for the Texas League All-Star Game, which took place on June 27.
 After earning a 9–4 record and 2.53 ERA in 18 starts, he was promoted to the Memphis Redbirds on July 29.
 For Memphis, he started seven games, posting a 1–1 record and 4.42 ERA.
 He was named the Texas League Pitcher of the Year.

 Hudson was a non-roster invitee to 2018 spring training.
 He began the 2018 season in Memphis, and was named the starting pitcher for the Pacific Coast League All-Star Game that was played on July 11.
 In July 2018, he was selected to represent the Cardinals in the 2018 All-Star Futures Game.